treydock/job-pod-reaper/README.md

 kubectl apply -f https://raw.githubusercontent.com/OSC/job-pod-reaper/main/install/deployment.yaml
 ```

 If you wish to authorize the job-pod-reaper to reap only specific namespaces, those namespaces will need to have the following RoleBinding added (replace `$NAMESPACE` with namespace name).
+Use this `RoleBinding` on namespaces listed with `--reap-namespaces` or if those namespaces match labels defined with `--namespace-labels`

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1